 Bastian spun the rudder control wheel and the boat listed slightly over to one side as it made its turn.

 Cassandra did not hear any corresponding change to the torpedo’s direction.
-“It doesn’t seem to be tracking us Percy—no change to direction.”
+“It doesn’t seem to be tracking us, Percy—no change to direction.”

-“OK, it hasn’t acquired us… yet.
+“OK, it hasn’t acquired us . . . yet.
 What’s the range?”

 Cassandra looked at the active sonar rig readout.
-“1.3 miles.”
+“One-point-three miles.”

-“That’s not very much room to play with Cap,” said Bastian, nervously fingering the throttle control.
+“That’s not very much room to play with, Cap,” said Bastian, nervously fingering the throttle control.

 “I am aware, Bastian.”